andydurette/react-order-management/README.md

 # Bee site built with react

-This is a react site portraying a fictional company box co, it uses promises to load json to create initial state and about forms to adjust state.
+This is a react site portraying a fictional company box co, it uses promises to load json to create initial state and forms to adjust state.

 Live Link: https://react-order-management.netlify.com/